-Over the last few months, digital healthcare has propelled into the limelight as one of the crucial courses of action to tackle the increasing strain on NHS resources while protecting vulnerable patients.
+Over the last few months, digital healthcare has been propelled into the limelight as one of the crucial courses of action to tackle the increasing strain on NHS resources while protecting vulnerable patients.
 In this article, we hear from Simon Applebaum, managing director of Spirit Digital who shares four of the biggest ways digital healthcare is helping the NHS.

 “We’ve seen the uptake of the use of technology like never before.”